alanlyal/C-FinalProjectPhase1/README.md

 .
 Both Blueprint actors will automatically begin animating, player input not required .
 To stop, press the Stop button or Escape

+How to Play:
+.
+Press the Play button in the Unreal toolbar
+. run around the map, pick up cheeseburgers for hp and beer for stamina . avoid the npc and spike traps as they drain your hp . get to the house door to visit a new dimension
 No special configuration is required.
 All systems are self-contained and run on Play.